llpeterson/internetworking/switching.rst

            }
            else
            {
-               /* can`t fit this address in the table now, so give up */ return;
+               /* can't fit this address in the table now, so give up */ return;
            }
        }